oasisprotocol/oasis-sdk/client-sdk/ts-web/core/docs/getting-started.md

 1. Getting Envoy
 1. Configuring Envoy
 1. Running Envoy
+1. Using the SDK with your node

 ## Setting up a node

 Setting up a node results in a running process with a Unix domain socket named `internal.sock` that allows other programs to interact with the node, and through that, the network.
+We have external documentation both on setting up a node to connect to an existing network such as the mainnet or testnet and on setting up an entire local testnet of your own.

 ### Connect to an existing network